 Your business budget should guide you in setting up your resources to execute on that vision.
 It ensures that the things you need – personnel, investments, equipment, and so forth – are available to get you to wherever you plan on going.

 It’s easy to get caught up during the budget process in ensuring that money is allocated for operations and smaller projects that don’t feed into the larger plan.
 It’s also easy to set a plan in place that tries to do everything at once and falls short because of lack of resources.
 Strategic planning and budgeting helps ensure that these two are aligned and is how an organization achieves its vision.

 Setting Your Budget to Support Your Corporate Strategy

 Getting your budget to support your corporate vision can be easier said than done.
 There are three keys to getting both of these important business functions moving together in the same direction.

-For some organizations, the team that sets the strategic plan is not the same group that defines the nitty gritty details of the budget.
+For some organizations, the planning and budgeting processes are handled by separate teams.
+The team that sets the strategic plan is not the same group that defines the nitty gritty details of the budget.
 It’s impossible for the finance team to support the larger business plan if they don’t know what it is.
 Executives need to communicate the business’s goals to the directors and managers creating the budgets so that resources are appropriately applied to the right strategic projects at the right time.